Theo is a tech junkie constantly looking for the next big thing.

 Charging the Power Bank

 Since I do not have a USB Type-C PD charger, charging the power bank took much longer than anticipated.
 It took me closer to 20 hours to charge this power bank with my Aukey USB-C charger.
 After performing multiple charge tests, I find the most convenient way to charge such a high capacity is to simply leave it overnight.
-If you are interested in the wall charger that I use on a daily basis, I have linked it below.

 I performed several charge tests with my phone.
 This power bank does not hype up any Quick Charge or fast charge technologies.
 Rather, it focuses more on the safety features such as overheat and over-charge protection.
 Let's find out just how this power bank performs.